pbeens/Ontario-Ministry-of-Education-Memo-Downloader/README.md

 To speed things up, the program skips any files that are already downloaded.

+If you wish to try this program yourself, you'll first have to download Python from https://www.python.org/.
+Then click on the green Code button (assuming you are viewing this on GitHub) and then click `Download Zip`.

 If you spot any mistakes or the program ever breaks, feel free to reach out to me via [Twitter](https://twitter.com/pbeens).
 I'd also love to hear if you find it useful!